davidhewing/twitch-recorder/README.md

 - Clone the repository
 - Rename config-example.py to config.py
-- Obtain ClientID and ClientSecret from dev.twitch.tv by creating an application, update config.py with it.
+- Obtain ClientID and ClientSecret from dev.twitch.tv by creating an application with the "Browser Extension" type, update config.py with it.
-- Navigate to Twitch.tv, login, and use the browser development tools to find the cookie named "auth-token" and copy its value to config.py
 - Create virtual environment, install dependencies from requirements.txt

 ### Key dependencies